rage/programming-23/data/part-11/4-more-recursion-examples.md

 <img src="11_4_1.png">

 Now we can write a recursive algorithm for searching for nodes.
 The idea is very similar to the binary search from the previous section: if the current node is the node we are looking for, return `True`.
-Else, continue recursively in either the left or the right child tree.
+Else, continue recursively with either the left or the right child tree.
 If the node is not defined, return `False`.

 ```python
 def find_node(root: Node, value):